-The withdrawal of criminal charges against Comfort Emmanson, the passenger accused of assaulting Ibom Air crew, has got many Nigerians talking.
-The incident happened at the Murtala Muhammed Airport, Lagos, upon the flight arrival from Uyo.
+The withdrawal of criminal charges against Comfort Emmanson, the passenger accused of assaulting Ibom Air crew, has stirred widespread discussion among Nigerians.
+The incident took place at Murtala Muhammed Airport, Lagos, after the flight’s arrival from Uyo.

-Before hers was that of popular Fuji musician, Wasiu Ayinde Marshall, popularly known as Kwam 1, who allegedly spilt alcohol on an aviation security officer who attempted to inspect the contents of a flask he was carrying thereby disrupting flight movement.
+KWAM 1 allegedly spilled alcohol on an aviation security officer who attempted to inspect the contents of a flask he was carrying, thereby disrupting flight movement.

-The singer was said to have contravened Civil Aviation Act and was placed on ‘no-fly’ ban till further notice.
-The singer, however, had since apologised for his action.
+The singer was said to have contravened the Civil Aviation Act and was placed on a six-month flight ban; however, he was not given a life ban, and he has since apologised for his actions.

 These decisions sparked a wave of reactions from Nigerians, with many accusing the authorities of double standards and selective justice.

-In an interview with Barrister Yusuf Nurudeen, on the incidents, said the Nigeria Civil Aviation Authority (NCAA) has powers to prosecute for both civil and criminal breaches against the provisions of the act.
+In an interview on the incidents, Barrister Yusuf Nurudeen said the Nigerian Civil Aviation Authority has the power to prosecute for both civil and criminal breaches against the provisions of the Act.

-The legal practitioner added that the aviation authority has power to “punish people who interfere with the activities of airline staff, including pilots and air hostesses.”
+The legal practitioner added that the aviation authority can “punish people who interfere with the activities of airline staff, including pilots and air hostesses.”

-He added that the minister in both cases exercised the power given to him by the president in Section 5 of the country’s constitution.
+He added that the minister, in both cases, exercised powers given to him by the president in Section 5 of the Constitution.

-Speaking further, Nurudeen said Keyamo’s power exercised in both both cases of Emmanson and KWAM 1 airline incidents fall under administrative power because the board, where the minister has a prominent function, has been directed following power to regulate the affairs of the Civil Aviation Authority, according to section 84.
+Speaking further, Nurudeen said Keyamo’s actions in both the Emmanson and KWAM 1 cases fall under administrative authority because the board—where the minister has a prominent role—has been empowered to regulate the affairs of the Civil Aviation Authority under Section 84.

 In his statement, Obi stressed that “the poor must not be punished while the powerful walk free,” indirectly referring to unpunished KWAM 1.

-Also Omoyele Sowore, a freedom fighter and activist, while commenting on the treatment of Emmanson, tweeted that things were wrong with how she was handled after being accused of slapping a flight attendant on an Ibom Air flight.
+Omoyele Sowore, a freedom fighter and activist, while commenting on the treatment of Emmanson, tweeted that there were serious problems with how she was handled after being accused of slapping a flight attendant on an Ibom Air flight.

 “In the United States, for instance, no one has asked me to switch off my phone in the last ten years because airlines now encourage in-flight internet use.
 I have livestreamed take-offs and landings in the US as recently as 2024.
 I have also spoken to friends on calls and exchanged WhatsApp messages mid-flight countless times in the past year,” he said.

-He described the public sexual humiliation to which Emmason was subjected far more egregious, adding that the passenger was stripped of her dignity in a manner likely to cause lasting trauma, despite the fact that the situation could have been resolved without such violence, force, or degrading treatment.
+He described the public humiliation to which Emmanson was allegedly subjected as far more egregious, adding that the passenger was stripped of her dignity in a manner likely to cause lasting trauma, despite the fact that the situation could have been resolved without such violence, force, or degrading treatment.

-Sowore also berated the arbitrary legal persecution that followed the case of the Ibom Air passenger.
+Sowore also berated the legal actions that followed the case of the Ibom Air passenger.

 Netizens react